spring1843/go-dsa/linkedlist/README.md

 }
 ```

 In a singly linked list, a pointer is typically stored for the first and last items.
-Adding items to the front or back of the list is a constant-time operation.
+Adding items to the front or back of the list is a constant-time operation, in case we store 2 references one for the front in head pointer and one for the back in tail pointer.
 However, deleting the last item can be challenging, as the last item's pointer needs to be updated to the second-to-last item.
-This is where having a reference to the last item in each node proves useful.
 In contrast, doubly linked lists maintain pointers to both the previous and next nodes, which makes deletion operations less expensive.

 The Go standard library contains an implementation of [doubly linked lists](https://golang.org/pkg/container/list/).
 In the following example numbers from 1 to 10 are added to the list, and then even numbers are removed and the resulting linked list containing odd numbers is printed.